20n/act/reachables/src/main/scala/com/act/analysis/proteome/scripts/Readme.md

 _3) Sequence contains the `*` character (Used by the FASTA format to indicate wildcard characters)_

-### How it works
+### _How it works_
 #### 1 Reference Proteome Indexing
 Creates an index of the reference proteomes based on the organism that they match.

 #### 2 For each sequence
-1) Concatenates the reference proteomes that match the organism index
+1) Concatenates the reference proteomes that match the organism of the sequence.

 2) Compares the current sequence against the reference sequences based on the HMMer protocol.

-3) Outputs a list of the top results, based on the score assigned by HMMer
+3) Outputs a ranked list of the HMMer results, based on the score assigned by HMMer.

-4) Writes that list to the sequence database.
+4) Modify the original sequence entry to contain additional metadata regarding the inferred sequences.

 ### Use
 Can run as a stand-alone module by running the class `OddSequencesToProteinPredictionFlow` and using